gvwilson/sensibleadventures/shapers/shapers.md

 > **Example:** Nang-ma is a turtle.
 > His player has raised his Size and Fitness,
-> but has lowered his sense of Smell in exchange.
+> but has lowered his Hearing in exchange.
 >
 > | Trait | Rating   |
 > | ----- | -------- |